-- 01. In accordance with FSS (HSN) 2016 [General Requirements 3(4)], the quantity of nutrients added to health supplements or nutraceuticals should not exceed the recommended daily allowance (RDA) specified by the Indian Council of Medical Research (ICMR), and where these are not laid down, the NRV provided by Codex Alimentarius Commission should be used (refer to Table in Section 2). - 02.
-The maximum amounts of vitamins and minerals in health supplements need to be set taking into account the upper safe levels established by the ICMR using a risk management based approach in accordance with global practice.
+- 1. In accordance with FSS (HSN) 2016 [General Requirements 3(4)], the quantity of nutrients added to health supplements or nutraceuticals should not exceed the recommended daily allowance (RDA) specified by the Indian Council of Medical Research (ICMR), and where these are not laid down, the NRV provided by Codex Alimentarius Commission should be used (refer to Table in Section 2). - The Indian Council of Medical Research (ICMR) based on risk assessment established tolerable upper levels (TUL) for several vitamins and minerals, published by FSSAI, in 2018.